How New England's lack of teacher diversity is affecting students at N.H.'s largest school district

 In other words, white.

 In the last 20 years, the number of students of color in Manchester has more than doubled.
-Nearly half of students in the city’s public school students are now non-white — predominantly Latino or Black — but the same applies to less than 5% of Manchester’s school staff.
+Nearly half of students in the city’s public schools are now non-white — predominantly Latino or Black — but the same applies to less than 5% of Manchester’s school staff.

 This mismatch between teachers and students is a reality in schools across the country, but it is particularly stark in New Hampshire.

 According to federal data, 98% of teachers in the state are white.
 This is driven in part by the region’s demographics.
-But it also reflects the hurdles people of color face when trying to pursue a career in education in local schools.
+But it also reflects the hurdles people of color face when trying to pursue a career in education.

 No matter the causes, local students and educators say this lack of diversity among New Hampshire teachers has profound consequences — hindering students’ academic success, well-being and opportunities after graduation.